MauererM/profit/readme.md

 `git clone https://github.com/MauererM/profit.git`

 #### To Do:
-- [ ] Plot Forex-rates
+- [ ] Plot ratios of foreign currencies in portfolio
 - [ ] Some stacked plots don't sort according to the most recent values: Add this
 - [ ] More file parsing-checks: e.g., missing delimiters, wrong date format nonzero numbers when they should be zero etc.
 - [ ] More financial data providers (e.g., with pandas-datareader), maybe with automatic fallbacks
-- [ ] Handling of more complex stock operations, e.g., splits
+- [ ] Handling of more complex stock operations, e.g., splits (necessary?)
+- [x] Plot Forex-rates
 - [x] Test on Windows
 - [x] Plot some moving averages